A Reaction-Diffusion Model Generating Turing Patterns

 The particle simulations in the previous subsection may evoke the adjective “trippy”.
 This is no accident.

-Research dating to the 1920s has studied the patterns that we see during visual hallucinations, which Heinrich Klüver named form constants after studying patients who had taken mescaline.1 Form constants, such as cobwebs, tunnels, and spirals, occur across many individuals, regardless of the cause of their hallucinations.
+Research dating to the 1920s has studied the patterns that humans see during visual hallucinations, which Heinrich Klüver named form constants after studying patients who had taken mescaline.1 These patterns, such as cobwebs, tunnels, and spirals, occur across many individuals, regardless of the cause of their hallucinations.

-Over five decades after Klüver’s work, researchers would determine that form constants having different shapes originate from simpler linear stripes of cellular activation patterns in the retina.
-The retina is circular, but the brain needs to convert this cellular image into a rectangular field of view; as a result, when the linear patterns are passed to the visual cortex, the hallucinating brain contorts them into the spirals and whirls that we see.2 Some researchers3 believe that the patterns in the retina caused by hallucinations are in fact Turing patterns and can be explained by a reaction-diffusion model in which one type of neuron acts as a predator and another acts as prey.
+Over five decades after Klüver’s work, researchers would determine that form constants originate from simpler linear stripes of cellular activation patterns in the retina.
+When the brain passes these linear patterns from the circular retina to the rectangular field of view interpreted by the visual cortex, it contorts these stripes into form constants.2 Some researchers3 believe that the patterns in the retina caused by hallucinations are in fact Turing patterns and can be explained by a reaction-diffusion model in which one type of neuron acts as a predator and another acts as prey, but this hypothesis remains unresolved.

 Streamlining our simulations